 Searching Specific Fields

-dotCMS allows you to query the content repository using any field in a Content Type with the System Indexed option checked (note that the System Indexed option is also automatically selected if you check the User Searchable option).
-These fields can then be queried in dotCMS using a
+dotCMS automatically indexes (and makes searchable) all fields in a Content Type with the System Indexed option checked.
+Note that the System Indexed option is also automatically selected if you check the User Searchable, Show in List or Unique options on a Content Type field.

-In addition to the fields selected in the Content Type definition, dotCMS automatically indexes the following properties for every piece of content in the system:
+In addition to the fields selected in the Content Type definition, dotCMS automatically indexes all of the Elasticsearch system properties for every piece of content in the system.

 Search terms consist of one or more words, delineated by Operators.
 Understanding how Elasticsearch parses search terms will help you select appropriate operators and ensure your queries work as intended.